MrJurgenWillems/Habilitation/README.md

 insights into the multilevel, emergent nature of team behavior and shared mental models.

-Article 3 (Valéau, Willems, & Parak, 2016) complements Articles 1 and 2
+Article 3 (Valéau, Willems, and Parak 2016) complements Articles 1 and 2
 by incorporating individual motivations of volunteers and employees that participate on the organizational decision processes.
 Using a multilevel analysis including 207 volunteers and paid workers nested within 51